Tnifey/maki/readme.md

 ## Write it yourself

-A simple state management library for web components.
+A simple FRAMEWORK library for creating web components with hooks.
-With twind, jotai and lit-html under the hood.
+With twind for styles, jotai for state and lit-html for rendering under the hood.

 If you want to use it, you should probably write it yourself.
 It's not that hard.
 It is like 10 lines of code gzipped.
+Or fork it and do not create pr or issues.

 ## Example